sandord/aseprite-atari-st/README.md

 ## Why?

-Because editing Atari ST palettes in Aseprite can be cumbersome without a dedicated tool.
+Because editing Atari ST(E) palettes in Aseprite can be cumbersome without a dedicated tool.
 Because Aseprite uses 8 bits per channel (0–255) while the Atari ST's palette hardware uses only 3 bits per channel (0–7), it can be hard to know if the ST can display a given color.

 ## Screenshot